menahassan/interactive_map/README.md

 - adding images to popups (e.g. flags)
 - adding more data-driven global issues to the drop-down menu

+Important files:
-map/views.py - renders html template
+- map/views.py - renders html template
-map/templates/map/index.html - html to be rendered
+- map/templates/map/index.html - html to be rendered
-map/news.py - uses the GoogleNews module to search the web for news
+- map/news.py - uses the GoogleNews module to search the web for news